PRE-DEPARTURE INFORMATION

 My recommendation is to print out the pages.
 It's a lot to digest in one setting, and you want to give this your full attention.

 Please remember that I am always available to respond by e-mail (yure_c@yahoo.com / yure_c@hotmail.com) to all your questions.
-For any emergency you can always contact me at the next telephones:

 Home-Office: 249080 Mobiles: 984625267 / 984763670